-The angle of attack distribution for the high load and low load case shows angles of attack of 4° to 6° for the high load case from 0.4R on and 1° to 2° for the low load case.
+The angle of attack distribution for the high load and low load cases shows angles of attack of 4 to 6° for the high load case from 0.4 R on and 1 to 2° for the low load case.
 The values increase towards the root for both cases.
 The stall angle is estimated as the angle of attack with the highest lift coefficient, where the flow is not completely separated.
-This angle for the used airfoils at the respective Reynolds number of the experiment is at 15° for the root airfoil used up to 0.4R and at 11.5° for the tip airfoil used from 0.5R on.
+This angle for the used airfoils at the respective Reynolds number of the experiment is at 15° for the root airfoil used up to 0.4 Rand at 11.5° for the tip airfoil used from 0.5 R on.
 Thus, the considered range of the blade is operating outside of the stall regime for both load levels for the steady states.

 The observed difference between the two angle of attack distributions is smaller than the pitch step value of 5.9° the blades do pitch.
 This is due to the flow through the rotor and induction factors that change between the two steady operational states.

-From this information the maximum angle of attack range can be estimated a priori, in order to assess the flow conditions during the pitch steps.
+From this information, the maximum angle of attack range can be estimated a priori, in order to assess the flow conditions during the pitch steps.
 The dynamic maximum and minimum angle of attack distributions are estimated for an infinitely fast pitch step.
-We assume in a mind experiment that the flow field of the steady state before the pitch step is unchanged, but the pitch step and thus geometrical change of the inflow angle is already done.
-This allows to estimate the extreme dynamic angles of attack, neglecting any damping uA effects for the infinitely fast pitch step.
+We assume in a thought experiment that the flow field of the steady state before the pitch step is unchanged, but the pitch step and thus geometrical change of the inflow angle is already done.
+This allows us to estimate the extreme dynamic angles of attack, neglecting any damping uA effects for the infinitely fast pitch step.

-These maximum and minimum dynamic angles of attack are shown in dotted lines in Fig. 8 c.
-For the step to high load the stall limit is approached at nearly 15° angle of attack at the root near radius of 0.25R.
-For the step to low load, there is a minimum dynamic angle of attack of about -1.5° in the middle of the rotor blade.
+These maximum and minimum dynamic angles of attack are shown as dotted lines in Fig. 8c.
+For the step to high load, the stall limit is approached at nearly 15° angle of attack at the root near radius of 0.25 R. For the step to low load, there is a minimum dynamic angle of attack of about -1.5° in the middle of the rotor blade.
 This lowest angle of attack gives a lift coefficient of zero.
-For a finitely fast pitch step the flow already adapts during the pitch step and the extreme dynamic values are closer to the new steady values.
-The uA effects further damp the overshoot of angles of attack.
+For a finitely fast pitch step, the flow already adapts during the pitch step and the extreme dynamic values are closer to the new steady values.
+The uA effects further dampen the overshoot of angles of attack.
 So apart from the blade root at the step to high load, where the stall limit is approached, the blade is operated outside the stall region for the pitch steps.

-The axial induction factor transients are shown in Fig. 9 for four different radii (0.3R, 0.5R, 0.7R) and 0.9R) for both pitch steps.
+The axial induction factor transients are shown in Fig. 9 for four different radii (0.3, 0.5, 0.7 and 0.9 R) for both pitch steps.
 They show direct evidence of dynamic inflow where the induction factors and therefore induced velocities reach the new equilibrium value only slowly.

-The fits of the one (1c) and two time constant (2c) models are also shown in the plots.
+The fits of the one-time-constant (1c) and two-timeconstant (2c) models are also shown in the plots.
 The fits start from the instance the pitch step is terminated at t_0 .
-At that time the axial induction has already adapted by about 28% on average of the difference between the steady axial induction levels for the radii from 0.3R to 0.9R independent of the pitch direction.
+At that time the axial induction has already adapted by about 28% on average of the difference between the steady axial induction levels for the radii from 0.3 to 0.9 R independent of the pitch direction.